AndriiRuhlyuk/social-media-API/README.md

     Users: Register, authenticate, and manage user accounts.
     Profiles: Update profile details, upload profile pictures, and manage privacy settings.
     Authentication: JWT-based authentication with access token (180 minutes) and refresh token (1 day).
+    Auto Profile Creation: Profile is automatically created after user registration (via Celery task).
+    Token Blacklist Cleanup: Expired refresh tokens are automatically cleaned by a scheduled Celery task.

 Content Management

     Posts: Create, schedule, update, and delete posts with tag support and media uploads.
+    Scheduled Posts: Posts with status SCHEDULED are automatically published at the scheduled time.
+    Rescheduling: Editing a scheduled post cancels the old Celery task and creates a new one.
     Comments: Add, edit, and delete comments with nested replies and spam protection.
+    Parent/Child Comments: Support for threaded comments and retrieving children by endpoint.
+    Soft Delete: Comments are soft-deleted (hidden instead of being permanently removed).
     Likes: Like and unlike posts with real-time counter updates.
     Tags: Automatic tag extraction from post content for filtering and recommendations.